 Tom and I take a few pictures and marvel at the extraordinary color of Lake Tekapo, a kind of glacial silt blue, before we decide to go ahead and climb the peak above the saddle.

 Everyone recommends walking down the ridge even though it’s not the official route, because the views towards Mount Cook and that entire range are spectacular.
-Beuzenberg Peak at 2070 meters, adds one more dimension to the view – 360 degrees.
+Beuzenberg Peak at 2070 meters, adds one more dimension to the view were seeing now – 360 degrees.

 To get there, we have to climb up a scree slope of slate, slate that makes a pingy, almost high-pitched metallic sound when I step on it.
 The slope is steep, but the rocks bunch around my feet when I kick in and, for the most part, hold me steady.

 I punch-kick up to firmer towers, then climb them more confidently until I reach a small ridge where I can walk upright towards the summit for my reward.

 I have service so send a note to Richard and post one picture, sorry that it’s not quite enough to post my hiking diary.
 Tom talks to his sister while I kick back with this view on a blessed warm day of little wind and no bugs.
 Thunder rumbles menacingly over the distant mountains on the other side of the divide as clouds build and a rainbow – more a rain-bar – appears in the cleft between Cook and a lesser peak.
 I gobble up most of the food left in my pack, looking forward to reaching a town tomorrow.
 It’s hard to leave this special place, imprinted on my heart and mind forever.

 All good things must come to an end to make room for more good things.
 We work our way down the easy side of the peak on an actual trail.
 It stays right on the spine of the ridge, the view following me all the way down.
 I meet three NOBO’s and we share beta on camp spots and huts before going our separate ways.